kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/01-Introduction/01-Course-Introduction.md

    - YAML
    - Kubernetes Administrator Course

-#### If you are a beginner we highly recommend Kubernetes for the Absolute Beginners Hands-On course.
+#### If you are a beginner then we highly recommend Kubernetes for the Absolute Beginners Hands-On course.

    - Take me to the [Kubernetes for the Absolute Beginners Hands-On Course](https://kodekloud.com/courses/kubernetes-for-the-absolute-beginners-hands-on/)

-#### If you are a beginner we highly recommend Kubenetes for the [Certified Kubernetes Administrator (CKA) Course with Practice Tests course
+#### If you are not a beginner then we highly recommend the Certified Kubernetes Administrator (CKA) Course with Practice Tests course.

   - Take me to the [Certified Kubernetes Administrator (CKA) Course with Practice Tests](https://kodekloud.com/courses/certified-kubernetes-administrator-cka/)